-Researchers have identified a different Android malware family that conceals itself as a security app, and intercepts the inbound texts and calls of victims.
-According a malware researcher at FireEye who wrote about the new threat on Tuesday, six variants of the Android malware, now being called “HeHe,” have been detected by the security firm, all of which are below a detection rate of 3/48 on Virustotal.
+Researchers have identified a different Android malware family that conceals itself as a security app and intercepts the inbound texts and calls of victims.
+According to a malware researcher at FireEye who wrote about the new threat on Tuesday, six variants of the Android malware, now being called “HeHe,” have been detected by the security firm, all of which are below a detection rate of 3/48 on Virustotal.

 “The possible sources are that you get a link to download the app as an SMS spam message, or from forums where all of these third party apps are advertised,” the researcher said.